Seren-Hughes/crystal-cave/README.md

 ## Pseudocode

-Pseudocode was used during the early planning and development stage.
+Basic pseudocode was used during the early planning and development stage.
 It was helpful to write out the basic logic in order to visualise the game layout and html div containers needed in order to make dynamic changes to each componant.

 ### Game Initialization: